 Giosos Apostolides Hut

-At 2,700 meters, it is the highest hut directly on the crater of the Plateau of the Muses, just below the four main peaks.
-On a clear day, it offers a breathtaking view of the Stefani, the throne of the gods, which rises like the erect crest of an iguana, and the highest peak behind it, the Mytikas.
+At 2,700 meters, it is the highest hut located directly on the crater of the Plateau of the Muses, just below the four main peaks.
+On a clear day, it offers a breathtaking view of Stefani, the throne of the gods, which rises like the erect crest of an iguana, and the highest peak behind it, Mytikas.

 #5 Olympus hike: What do you need to bring?